tim03we/RandomTeleport/README.md

 # RandomTeleport

-With the plugin CameraStudio you can make a camera movement, for example to record a live event.
-It's also good for map presentations, if you want to show the map.
+With the plugin RandomTeleport you can teleport to random positions in the world.

 # Command
 Command | Permission | Alias